rain2591/ABadAvatarHDD-rain2591/README.md

 # ABadAvatarHDD-rain2591

-ABadAvatarHDD is a HEX modified copy of ABadAvatar by Shutterbug (https://github.com/shutterbug2000/ABadAvatar) which is based on BadUpdate by Grimdoomer (https://github.com/grimdoomer/Xbox360BadUpdate)
+ABadAvatarHDD is a HEX modified copy of ABadAvatar by Shutterbug2000 (https://github.com/shutterbug2000/ABadAvatar) which is based on BadUpdate by Grimdoomer (https://github.com/grimdoomer/Xbox360BadUpdate)

 ABadAvatarHDD is run from the Xbox360 Internal HDD instead of having to be run off of a USB stick, means no more USB sticks protruding from your system.